0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 ## Mount the drives

-Once the server is up and running, need to be on the same network that our prodcut is (over VPN, in the same VPC (Subnet), etc).
+Once the server is up and running, need to be on the same network that our product is (over VPN, in the same VPC (Subnet), etc).
 Bellow you can find detailed instructions how to mount the drive under the most popular operating systems.

 ### Windows 10